 Can be found in soft drinks, gelatin desserts, ice cream, drink powders, candy, bakery products, cereals, feta cheese, dairy products and pudding.
 Also used in toothpaste, mouthwash, deodorants, cosmetics and pet foods.

-Known health effects: causes low blood pressure, asthma, hives, and may bring on allergic reactions.
+Known adverse health effects: low blood pressure, asthma, hives, and linked to allergic reactions.

 Caution: Do not consume if sensitive to aspirin.